Home Warranty for Millennials: Essential Protection for First-Time Homeowners

 Pincher's Pro Tip

 If you just closed on your first home, ask the seller or real estate agent to include a home warranty in the deal.
-Many sellers offer it as a buyer incentive — and it could save you hundreds in the first year of ownership.
+Many sellers offer it as a buyer incentive, and it could save you hundreds in the first year of ownership.
+See our home warranty negotiation tactics for scripts you can use.

 Compare Home Warranty Options in Ohio